 The generated production build is placed in a folder called build.
 It usually contains several folders of Javascript, CSS and image files and an index.html file which is the web page that must be served from a web server to run the React app.

-To deploy this production build to production, you need to copy all of the files and folders inside the build folder to a web server or a static website host like Github pages or Netlify.
+To deploy this production build, you need to copy all of the files and folders inside the build folder to a web server or a static website host like Github pages or Netlify.
 These files and folders must be copied to the root or topmost folder that is being served by the web server so that index.html is served at the root URL (/) of your domain. (e.g. www.frontendundefined.com/ which can be abbreviated to www.frontendundefined.com).

 If you are using React router or any other form of client-side routing, you might also need to set up your web server or static site host to properly handle the client-side routes.
 Some static hosts set this up automatically for you.